 “Half of it is gone, but I’ve got help coming,” Geffe said.
 “They are going to help before winter.”

-Alaska Division of Forestry and Fire Protection crew members also arrived in Kotzebue last week and on Tuesday continued to pump water from properties and assist with cleanup, according to the update.
+Alaska Division of Forestry and Fire Protection crew members assisted Kotzebue on the ground by pumping water from properties and helping with cleanup.
+The members also left the community this weekend.

 Anchorage churches ChangePoint and Mountain City deployed a team to Kotzebue to help address immediate resident repair needs for winter safety, state officials said in the update.
 A volunteer agency from Colorado was assisting the city in long-term recovery planning, the update stated.